15 Strategies to Increase CPA Exam Pass Rates

 Step By Step Example of Incremental Growth Method:

-Instead of telling my readers that if they pass the CPA exam they will likely make $1 million more over their career than a non-CPA, I shared my annual salary information as a non-CPA and the results I had after I passed the CPA exam.
+Instead of telling my readers that if they pass the CPA exam they will earn significantly more over their career than a non-CPA, I shared my annual salary information as a non-CPA and the results I had after I passed the CPA exam.

 1) My Pre-CPA salary = $40K/yr as a client accountant